mrimbault/mr_notebook/tests-fsync-errors/README.md

 I initially thought that disabling autovacuum would be sufficient to avoid the FSM file creation, but it turns out that it is created as soon as the second data block is allocated (FIXME source ref).
-And the FSM file can not be moved elsewhere, it stays this the data segment.
+And the FSM file can not be moved elsewhere, it stays with the data segment.
 So to avoid running into issues with a corrupted FSM that is not what I intended to test, I first needed to find where the FSM file would be created for a given FS type.